arnicas/interactive-vis-course/Week4/README.md

 Look at [d3_table_heatmap.html](d3_table_heatmap.html), where we add a color range to one column of numbers.
 You could have done this on the font itself, of course.

-Here's a cool related recent vis in NYT: http://www.nytimes.com/interactive/2015/08/06/upshot/2016-republican-presidential-candidates-dashboard.html?smid=tw-share&_r=0
+* Here's a cool related recent vis in NYT: http://www.nytimes.com/interactive/2015/08/06/upshot/2016-republican-presidential-candidates-dashboard.html?smid=tw-share&_r=0

-Here's a nice heatmap: http://www.washingtonpost.com/graphics/business/jobs-report/
+* Here's a nice heatmap: http://www.washingtonpost.com/graphics/business/jobs-report/
+* Another great heatmap on vaccines: http://graphics.wsj.com/infectious-diseases-and-vaccines/

 ## SVG